[List of Healthy Snacks for College Students]

 Because dark chocolate has a higher amount of cacao, it also has less sugar which is what we want!
 Try to shoot for 72% or higher to get the most health benefits.

-Pistachios – you can’t go wrong with nuts it seems.
-Pistachios are another nutrient dense food to include on your dorm snack list for a well rounded diet.
+– you can’t go wrong with nuts it seems.
+Pistachios are another nutrient dense food to include on your dorm snack list for a well-rounded diet.

 – these are nice to have when you’re looking to eat something a little more hearty.

 Add some lettuce, meat, and cheese, and you’ve got yourself more than just an average pre-packaged dorm snack.

-Dried fruit – like I said earlier, fruit is a dorm snack best enjoyed in moderation.
-I do love me some banana chips, though.
+– like I said earlier, fruit is a dorm snack best enjoyed in moderation.
+However, I do love to enjoy some banana chips.

 – a nice little addition to sprinkle on yogurt or to eat by itself.
 Check how much sugar is in it though, before you buy.

-My favorite kind of granola is the Love Crunch dark chocolate & peanut butter.
+My favorite low-sugar granola is Love Crunch’s dark chocolate & peanut butter.

 – just a good ol’ combination of other snacks!

 – a different way to squeeze a little extra protein into snack time.
 When it comes to healthy snacks for dorm life, this one is a top pick.
 Spread it on rice crackers or make a yummy tuna wrap with pickles.

 – when I want a granola type bar, these are what I reach for.
 Handy to take while running around campus, too.